 When you call Mackey Mitchell, chances are you’ll be greeted with Office Assistant Jill Patterson’s enthusiastic voice.
-A St. Louisan since the age of 13, Jill is very close to her family and can’t wait to hear what hilarious comment her 2-year old son will make every day.
+A St. Louisan since the age of 13, Jill is very close to her family and can’t wait to hear what hilarious comment her 4-year old son will make every day.
 As a music lover, she watches live bands any chance she gets, and especially enjoys listening to the local talent over some amazing food.
-Jill is currently completing a bachelors degree in Business Administration through Lindenwood University.
+In May 2017, Jill graduated with a bachelors degree in Business Administration through Lindenwood University.

 Jill’s past work experience has taught her two important things: first, she loves meeting new people and interacting with all of them.
 (The phrase, “never met a stranger” definitely applies to Jill!)
 Secondly, she finds herself consistently drawn to the world of design and construction.
 Aspiring to become a well-rounded professional in all aspects of that world, Jill believes MMA will help guide her to that goal.